yjiang70/yjiang70.github.io/_pages/research.md

 under the mentorship of [Peter May](https://www.math.uchicago.edu/~may/), where I read about model categories, enriched categories, and \\((\infty,1)\\)-categories with a focus on understanding homotopy limits and colimits.
-I extended this reading project into a (expository) senior thesis advised by [Emily Riehl](https://emilyriehl.github.io/).
+I extended this reading project into a (expository) bachelor's thesis advised by [Emily Riehl](https://emilyriehl.github.io/).
-[Here](files/ug-thesis-draft) is a *very rough* draft, likely riddled with typos and mistakes.
-Read at your own peril!
+Here is a *very rough* [draft](/files/ug-thesis-draft), likely riddled with typos and mistakes (read at your own peril!).

 In summer 2023, I participated in the
 [Research Opportunities in Mathematics for Underrepresented Students (ROMUS)](https://math.osu.edu/research/undergraduate)